Linear Maximum Margin Classifier for Learning from Uncertain Data: Experiments

-In this subsection, we present two toy examples that provide insights into understanding the way the proposed algorithm works.
-As shown in Fig.\ref{fig:toy_exp}, two toy artificial binary classification problems are constructed.
-Negative samples are denoted by red $\times$ marks, while positive ones by green crosses.
+In this subsection, we present a toy example on $2$D data that provides insights to the way the proposed algorithm works.
+As shown in Fig.~\ref{subfig:lsvmgsu_svm}, negative examples are denoted by red $\times$ marks, while positive ones by green crosses.
 We assume that the uncertainty of each training example is given via a covariance matrix.
-In Fig.\ref{subfig:toy_1_full} and \ref{subfig:toy_2_full}, the ellipses show the iso-density loci of points described by the $0.03\%$ of the maximum density of each Gaussian distribution (please note that these ellipses are only used for visualization purposes).
-Moreover, in Fig.\ref{subfig:toy_1_low} and \ref{subfig:toy_2_low}, the covariance matrices are approximated by low-rank matrices (rank one).
+For illustration purposes, we draw the iso-density loci of points at which the value of the PDF of the Gaussian is the $0.03\%$ of its maximum value.